 The following formula can help you to find the duplicate records, please do as this:

-1. In the formula, $A$2:$A$10, $B$2:$B$10, $C$2:$C$10 indicate the range columns that you want to find the duplicate from.
+- 1. In the formula, $A$2:$A$12, $B$2:$B$12, $C$2:$C$12 indicate the range columns that you want to find the duplicate from.
 You can change them as you want.
 And A2, B2, C2 indicate the first cells in the each column of the data which needed to be applied this formula, you can change them as well.

 If you can’t apply the formula correctly, please don’t worry, the Conditional Formatting utility also can help you to highlight the duplicate rows.
 Do with the following steps:

-5. Then click Format button, and then click Fill tab, choose one color that you need to highlight the duplicates.
+4. In the popped out Format Cells dialog box, click Fill tab, and then, choose one color that you need to highlight the duplicates.

 The above methods are somewhat troublesome for you, so here, I can introduce you an easy and handy tool-Kutools for Excel, with its Select duplicate & unique cells utility, you can quickly select the duplicate rows or unique rows as you need.

 After installing Kutools for Excel, please do as this:

 1. Click Kutools > Select > Select Duplicate & Unique Cells, see screenshot:

 2. In the Select duplicate & unique cells dialog box, please do the following operations:

 - Click button to select the range that you want to use;